spm/spm-docs/docs/development/index.md

 ## Git and GitHub

-THe development of SPM take place on [GitHub](https://github.com/spm/) and you will find below a short introduction to Git for SPM developers:
+The development of SPM take place on [GitHub](https://github.com/spm/) and you will find below a short introduction to Git for SPM developers:

 * [Git](git/)